 River Road/Santa Clara areas:

-River Road/Santa Clara roads including: the County-maintained curbed streets located in the area north of Maxwell Road to Beacon Drive West, between River Road and Northwest Expressway; the County-maintained curbed streets located in the area north of Division Avenue to Beacon Drive East; and between River Road and the Willamette River.
+River Road/Santa Clara roads including: the County-maintained curbed streets located in the area north of Beltline Hwy to Beacon Drive West, between River Road and Northwest Expressway; the County-maintained curbed streets located in the area north of Division Avenue to Beacon Drive East; and between River Road and the Willamette River.
 (Lane County used to include pick-up for residents north of Maxwell.
 If you live between Maxwell & Beltline your leaves are now picked up by the City of Eugene.)

 Unincorporated Springfield areas: